JonnyMarx98/comp150-cpd/README.md

 This week we were introduced to databases and SQL in our software engineering session.
 I have learnt about SQL and databases before I came here so a lot of it was relearning and refreshing my memory, which suprisingly was quite challenging because I didn't remember much.
 For the majority of this week I was attempting to fix a puzzle in my team game.
 It involved pushing a button which drops a wall to release some boulders into a pit trap to allow the player to cross it.
 The problem was I couldn't get the boulders to act like they weighed anyhting so when you jumped on them it was like jumping on a beach ball.
 I came up with a temporary fix which disabled the physics on the boulders when they land in the pit trap to stop them being movable.

 ## Week 6
 This week we were introduced to the basics of the arduino in our comp140 session, this was something I had been looking forward to.
 Although I enjoyed it was a bit frustrating trying to figure out why it wasn't working, eventually I was told by a class mate that my breadboard was upside down.
+For the comp160 session this week we learnt about UNIX servers and remote databases.
+We had to set up remote servers in our teams and it was a lot harder than I thought it would be, it took us a long time to get it working.

 ## Week 7
+With the viva session coming up at the end of the week I spent a lot of this week working on my comp140 game.
+Implemented a grinding feature was the biggest challenge with this, I tried quite a few different ways to make it work myself without any help but it just wasn't working how I wanted it to.
+I decided to look online for some advice and found a good solution however there was still a problem with having more than one grind rail in the game.
+I plan to fix this issue as soon as possible as I want grinding to be one of the core mechanics of the game.

 ## Week 8
+This week I focussed on my software engineering essay a lot more than I had been in previous weeks.
+Before this week I only had an introduction to my essay so I had to rush a little to get a draft ready for next week.
+This happened last term with my agile essay and is something I really need to work on.
+Next year I plan to alleviate this problem by setting myself certain days to work on each of my assignments, that way I won't leave the essays til the last few weeks.

 ## Week 9